pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

 Purpose: Detect the phenotype-associated genes of a phenotype using the GWAS summary statistics.
    - Input data:

-   1. GWAS summary statistics compressed in a text file (a fabled data set for education purpose): *examples/gwas.sum.stat.gz*
+   1. GWAS summary statistics compressed in a text file (a fabled data set for education purposes): *examples/gwas.sum.stat.gz*

    2. Genotypes in VCF format to approximate the correction between summary statistics: *resources/hg19/gty/1kg.phase3.v5.shapeit2.eur.hg19.chr1.vcf.gz*